jordyorel/orus-lang/docs/LANGUAGE.md

 ```

 - Payload bindings are available inside the matched arm. `_` ignores fields.
+- Payload bindings currently have the `any` type until they are explicitly cast.
+Cast them to the declared payload type before
+  performing additional conversions such as `as string`.

 ### Error Handling
 - `try:` introduces a protected block. `catch name:` (or `catch:`) must follow immediately and handles thrown values.